sagar1024/LearnerPro/README.md

-# Student Performance Prediction Web Application
+# LearnerPro - Academic Performance Prediction Web Application

 This web application predicts the end result percentage of students based on their Continuous Internal Assessment (CIA) scores and Mid Semester Examination scores.
 It utilizes a Linear Regression model trained on historical student performance data.